visier/connector-python/README.md

 ```

 ## Installation
-Add `visier-connector` as a dependency or install directly e.g. in a virtual environment: `pip install -U visier-connector`
+Add `visier-connector` as a dependency to your module or install directly: `pip install -U visier-connector`